 - Computer users are required to follow the library’s behavior policy.

-- Downloading of files may not be done to the computers’ hard disk drives.
+- Downloading of files to the computers’ hard disk drives is not permitted.

-- YOU ARE ADVISED THAT THE LIBRARY CANNOT BE HELD LIABLE FOR DAMAGES TO USERS’ PERSONAL DATA, DISKS, and/or DEVICES that may occur from using the Library’s workstations.
+- YOU ARE ADVISED THAT THE LIBRARY CANNOT BE HELD LIABLE FOR DAMAGES TO USERS’ PERSONAL DATA, DISKS, and DEVICES that may occur from using the Library’s workstations.

-- Problems should be reported to the library staff.
+- Please report problems should be reported to the library staff.

 - Unacceptable use of the library’s computers will result in revocation of computer privileges.

 - Violation of applicable local, state and federal laws